Random infinite ideal angled graphs and ideal hyperbolic polyhedra: Boundary theory

 Assume for contradiction that $\mu$ is almost surely a single atom $\{\xi\}$ of mass $1$.
 Choose a M\"obius map $\Psi:\D\to\Hh=\{w\in\C:\Im w>0\}$ with $\Psi(\xi)=\infty$, and push the packing forward to $\Psi(C)$ in $\Hh$.
 In this normalization the boundary point $\infty$ is fixed, so the remaining freedom is

 In particular, the straight-line embedding obtained by joining Euclidean circle centres is well-defined up to similarities.
-In this straight-line realization, the Euclidean angle at a vertex $v$ is determined by the prescribed intersection angles $\Theta$, so the total Euclidean angle at $v$ equals
+In this straight-line realization, the Euclidean angle at a vertex $v$ is determined by the prescribed intersection angles $\Theta$

 By Lemma~\ref{lemma 1} we have